open-policy-agent/gatekeeper/website/docs/pubsub.md

 1. Install Dapr

    To install Dapr with specific requirements and configuration, please refer to [Dapr docs](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/).
+    > [!IMPORTANT]
-    > Make sure to set `SIDECAR_DROP_ALL_CAPABILITIES` environment variable on `dapr-sidecar` injector pod to `true` to avoid getting `PodSecurity violation` errors for the injected sidecar container as Gatekeeper by default requires workloads to run with [restricted](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) policy.
+    > - Make sure to set `SIDECAR_DROP_ALL_CAPABILITIES` environment variable on `dapr-sidecar` injector pod to `true` to avoid getting `PodSecurity violation` errors for the injected sidecar container as Gatekeeper by default requires workloads to run with [restricted](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) policy.
 If using helm charts to install Dapr, you can use `--set dapr_sidecar_injector.sidecarDropALLCapabilities=true`.
-Additionally, [configure appropriate seccompProfile for sidecar containers](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-production/#configure-seccompprofile-for-sidecar-containers) injected by Dapr to avoid getting `PodSecurity violation` errors.
+    > - Additionally, [configure appropriate seccompProfile for sidecar containers](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-production/#configure-seccompprofile-for-sidecar-containers) injected by Dapr to avoid getting `PodSecurity violation` errors.

     > Dapr is installed with mtls enabled by default, for more details on the same please refer to [Dapr security](https://docs.dapr.io/operations/security/mtls/#setting-up-mtls-with-the-configuration-resource).